-An employee who must be absent from work because of counseling or treatment shall be returned to his\her regular position with full benefits and seniority afforded other employees with medical problems if the position has not been filled.
+An employee who must be absent from work because of counseling or treatment shall be returned to their regular position with full benefits and seniority afforded other employees with medical problems if the position has not been filled.
 The department head will require the returning employee to furnish a return to work release.

-ARTICLE 17.
+ARTICLE 18.
 ACCIDENT REVIEW

 All City employees are responsible for promptly reporting any accidents or near misses that occur while they are on duty.
 Employees who fail to report any accident will be subject to discipline up to and including termination.
 A Police report must be filed for all motor vehicle accidents involving on duty City employees and City vehicles.
 It is the responsibility of the vehicle operator, unless totally incapacitated by the accident, to make sure a Police report is filed.
-The vehicle operator is also responsible for promptly completing employee accident report forms, which may be obtained from the Department Heads or the Finance Director.
+The vehicle operator is also responsible for promptly completing employee accident report forms, which may be obtained from the Department Heads, Human Resources Department or in UKG.
 All accidents involving City vehicles shall be reported to the Police Department and an officer may be dispatched to do the initial investigation and to complete an accident report.
 The officer will perform a full investigation to determine if the accident was caused as a result of violating a City or State traffic law.
-The Police Department will forward a copy of all reports made to the Finance Director.
+The Police Department will forward a copy of all reports made to the HR Department.
 Depending on the circumstances of the accident, the Sheriff's Department or the Iowa State Patrol may be called to perform an investigation.

-Department Heads and supervisors are responsible for reviewing all reports related to accidents or near misses, ensuring the completion of all reports, providing additional information as needed and for promptly forwarding all reports to the Finance Director.
+Department Heads and supervisors are responsible for reviewing all reports related to accidents or near misses, ensuring the completion of all reports, providing additional information as needed and for promptly forwarding all reports to the HR Department.

-The Risk Manager shall be empowered to review all personal injury accidents and Workers' Compensation claims and all records and information relating to such incidents.

-The Risk Manager shall have the right to require written reports from such persons as the Risk Manager shall deem appropriate for the proper determination of the facts surrounding each accident and shall have access to such documentary evidence as may be needed to complete the Risk Manager's investigation.
-Before making a determination, the Risk Manager will fully investigate each accident or near miss.
-The procedure for investigation will be established by the Risk Manager.
+The HR Department shall be empowered to review all personal injury accidents and Workers' Compensation claims and all records and information relating to such incidents.
+The HR Department shall have the right to require written reports from such persons as deemed appropriate for the proper determination of the facts surrounding each accident and shall have access to such documentary evidence as may be needed to complete the investigation.
+This allows the employee, supervisor and Department Head an opportunity to submit factual as well as subjective information who will determine whether or not an employee was negligent in actions which contributed to the accident or near miss.